 South Street Kitchen in Park Hill (behind the train station) is a cafe serving up Middle-Eastern inspired veggie and vegan dishes.

-Over on Sharrow Vale Road you’ve got a couple of great spots for vegans with a sweet touch including Pom Kitchen and Olive & Joy (in Dyson Place).
+Over on Sharrow Vale Road you’ve got Pom Kitchen, a great spot for vegans with a sweet tooth.
 Again, you don’t miss what they miss out, these treats are easy on the eye and relatively healthy.

 Saucy is Sheffield’s latest vegan take-away, however it’s not exactly new to the scene, offering fast food favourites, but vegan.
 The Abbeydale Road joint is a project from the team behind Make No Bones.
 Available to collect or delivered on CityGrab.